basic-produce/project/index.md

 The data to feed into PowerBI report was queried and exported as a CSV file to feed into PowerBI, however, more direct connection between PowerBI and the company’s database was under the setting up process.
 ## SQL Query
-Full mySQL query can be found on this [link](https://github.com/basic-produce/Data_Port/blob/main/PowerBI/Forecast%20tracking/foreast_track_query.sql).
+Full mySQL query can be found in this link: [Full Query](https://github.com/basic-produce/Data_Port/blob/main/PowerBI/Forecast%20tracking/foreast_track_query.sql).
 Mostly try to join the revenue columns from actual and forecasting tables, redefine some attributes with CASE function and format the date time data type.
 ## Visualization

 ### Line Column Chart